-We use a variety of styles, active and interactive methods and a range of resources (included in an appendix) in our in acts of collective worship.
-Leaders make decisions about these elements according to what is most appropriate to the content, the ages, aptitudes and the backgrounds of the pupils.
+We use a variety of styles, active and interactive methods and a range of resources in our collective worship.
+There will always be a prayer and a time for reflection.
+Worship leaders make decisions about these elements according to what is most appropriate to the content, the ages, aptitudes and the backgrounds of the pupils.

-Prayer is usually included in our acts of worship.
+Prayer is included in our acts of worship.
 It is introduced with a form of words that invites but does not coerce pupils to participate.
 Our prayers are addressed to Jesus and 'God' reflecting the traditions and practices of the Church of England.
 We hope that pupils who prefer not to pray will use these moments to reflect on the important messages shared in our worship.
+Weekly prayers are written by each class and used on both sites, circulated to the local churches and published on our website.